gomyar/turtlegui/README.md

 ```

 ### *gui-include-nocache*
-By default, Turtlegui will cache any templates loaded.
+By default, TurtleGUI will cache any templates loaded.
 If, say, the template is being loaded dynamically from a server, set _**gui-include-nocache**_ and the template will not be cached, but requested on every reload.

 ## *gui-class*
 Adds classname(s) to an element.
 Will evaluate and add the list of class names to the elements' class list.
 Existing class names specified by the element are not affected.